yunweneric/flutter-widgethub/CONTRIBUTION.md

 - `lib/app` includes all the source code of FWH components and UIs.
 If there is a bug fix or improvement to the library, this is where you will mostly find yourself.

 - `lib/components` contains all the components that individuals have contributed to the library.
 If you are looking to add a component, this is where you will do that.

   - This section is divided into the major sections depending on what you are building, you will have to add your code to either
     - `presentation/animations`
     - `presentation/blocks`
     - `presentation/effects`
     - `presentation/templates`
   - In these folders, you can add your code as a folder named with the title of the component in `snake case`.
+  - Your component folder should have the following convention
+    - `data.dart` - This should be the component you will import in the exports
+    - `component_widget.dart` - Your component as a widget
+    - `component_code.dart` - Your component as a string
+    - `component_setup` - Setup instruction for your component.
   - Finally, head to `presentation/export/store.dart` and add your component in the list.
 Restart the app and your component will automatically appear in the app.

 To contribute, follow these steps: